 Depending on what your challenges are and how severe your symptoms are, there are many different types of treatment available.
 When choosing a treatment, the highest priorities are your health, safety, and well-being.
 Sometimes, the earlier you seek treatment, the more options you have, because your mental health is not yet at an acute level.
 You and your family can also make decisions based on cost, location, and other factors — but the most important factor is you.

-• Hospitalization with 24/7 Medical Care – This is the place you need to be if you are at high risk for suicide or other self-harm, or if you are in a state of psychosis where you are shut down, hallucinating, having delusions, are overly suspicious, or exhibiting other extreme or dangerous behaviors.
+• Hospitalization with 24/7 Medical Care – This is the place you need to be if you are at high risk for suicide, self-harm, a self-harm relapse, or if you are in a state of psychosis where you are shut down, hallucinating, having delusions, are overly suspicious, or exhibiting other extreme or dangerous behaviors.
 If you need supervision around the clock to protect yourself or others around you, then this is where you need to be.
 There are doctors around the clock, and medications or other treatments are readily available.

 Hospitalization is the most restrictive form of care, because you have the most extreme symptoms and need the most intense form of care.
 Unfortunately, that limits your input as to your care, too.
 Some patients find these visits less personal, particularly with the sterile environment.